Faouzi Tarkhani

-Faouzi Tarkhani (born 1975 in Sarcelles, Val-d'Oise, France) is a French-Tunisian writer, essayist, rapper, and songwriter.
+Faouzi Tarkhani (born 1975 in Sarcelles, Val-d'Oise, France) is a French-Tunisian writer, essayist, rapper, singer, and songwriter.
 After playing in the 1998 TV film Né quelque part by Malik Chibane, Faouzi released his first solo album, Guerrier pour la paix, in April 1999.
 His second solo album, entitled Brise de conscience, was released in 2001.

 Early life

 Faouzi Tarkhani was born in 1975, in Sarcelles, Val-d'Oise, France.
 Following an accident when he was 11, he became blind.

 Musical career

 Faouzi was one of the first hip-hop artists to escape Algeria's censorship.

 His song "Le noir me met à l'abri" peaked at 61 on the Single Top 100 French Charts.
 Faouzi released his first solo studio album, Guerrier pour la paix, on 20 April 1999.
 The album used the sounds of rhythm and blues, funk, hip-hop, and West Coast hip hop.
 In 2001, he released his second studio album, Brise de conscience.
 The album, which was an opposition of suburban violence, featured singers Lââm, Faudel, Shurik'n and Bernard Lavilliers, as well as segments from non-musicians Dieudonné, Gad Elmaleh, Djamel Bourras, Tariq Abdul-Wahad, and Zinedine Zidane.
 The funds raised from the album were entirely donated to the organization created and named for the album, Brise de conscience.